Oesophageal Strictures

 Treating Oesophageal Strictures

-Malignant oesophageal strictures will be treated differently dependent on the patient’s whole cancer treatment plan.
+- Malignant oesophageal strictures will be treated differently dependent on the patient’s whole cancer treatment plan.
 It may or may not be recommended to treat the stricture.
-Malignant strictures can be surgically repaired, and this may take place alongside other treatments including chemotherapy, oesophageal dilation and laser treatments.
+They may be surgically repaired, perhaps alongside other treatments including chemotherapy, oesophageal stents and laser treatments.

 Appointments for Oesophageal Strictures